Audileo/audileo-openstax-audiobooks/docs/OpenStax-Anatomy-and-Physiology-2e-Audiobook.md

 Audileo offers a 55-hour professionally narrated audiobook version of OpenStax Anatomy & Physiology 2e.
 Audileo’s audio edition is available at: [https://audileo.com/audiobooks/openstax-anatomy-physiology-2e/](https://audileo.com/audiobooks/openstax/anatomy-physiology-2e/)
+🎧 Looking for the full experience?
+The official audiobook player, interactive study tools, and high-fidelity narration for this title are available at Audileo.com.